Don’t buy a Digital Asset Management solution before reading this

 So if you are still reading this means that you might need a DAM suite.

-You might be a officeless startup who creates hundreds of digital images weekly for product catalogs and have wasted considerable amount of time and money with re-scans and re-shoots.
+You might be an officeless startup who creates hundreds of digital images weekly for product catalogs and has wasted a considerable amount of time and money with re-scans and re-shoots.

-You might be a marketing communications department at a MNC with over 100,000 products whose regional teams are wasting significant amount of time emailing back and forth to find the right images and videos for marketing and PR.
+You might be a marketing communications department at an MNC with over 100,000 products whose regional teams are wasting a significant amount of time emailing back and forth to find the right images and videos for marketing and PR.

 You might be a sprawling special effects shop or a game studio where you generate gigabytes of rich data every day and work with content that will see rapid changes as the release date of the movie or the game approaches.

 You might be a professional photographer who wants to get to expand her business, deliver a quality client experience and offload photo editing and management tasks to an employee.

 You might be a creative agency that has multiple clients, and that is working on different types of campaigns and projects that involve a regular upload-feedback-tweak cycle.